RiiConnect24/RiiConnect24-DNS-Server/README.md

 To run it, simply type in:

-> sudo <name of your python binary> RiiConnect24-DNS-Server.py
+> sudo python3 RiiConnect24-DNS-Server.py

+Replace `python3` with the name/path to your Python binary if necessary

 # How to use it?